AttackOnJasper/University-notes/notes/aws/aws.md

 ## CloudWatch
 * Manages logs, dashboard, metrics & alarms for monitoring
+	* Integrated with AWS + on-prem
+		- For on-prem, install CW agent on server
 	* Can also create billing alarms under 'Alarms' -> 'Billing' and add SNS to send emails on alarms
-* By default, CloudWatch analyzes EC2 metrics every 5 minutes for free.
+* EC2: CloudWatch analyzes EC2 metrics every 5 minutes for free by default
 	* Can have 1 min intervals by turning on detailed monitoring
+	* Host level metrics
+		* Default: CPU, Network, Disk, Status Check
-	* Cannot see RAM usage in CW
+		* Cannot see RAM usage in CW; can see RAM Utilization via custom metric
+	* Custom metrics would be aggregated to display every 5 min if the setting of the metrics is to display every 5 min
 * Provides you with data and actionable insights to monitor your applications
-* Alarm Actions
+* Alarm
 	* You can create an alarm that terminates, stops, reboots, or recovers an EC2 instance automatically when a certain threshold has been met
 	* Can notify ECS cluster to scale up / down
+	* Can set alarms on high-resolution metrics
+		* Can specify a high-resolution alarm with a period of 10 / 30 sec
 * Use cases
 	* Debugging
 	* Monitors performance

 ### CloudWatch Agent on EC2
+* Configuration
 	1. Configure IAM role to allow SSM (AWS System Manager) to install and configure CloudWatch agents on EC2
 	1. The configuration can then be saved to the **Parameter Store** in SSM
 	1. SSM can then apply the same configuration to other instances

+### Logs
+* Retention:
+	* Default: forever (even after EC2 termination)
+	* Can customerize

 ## CloudTrail
 * CloudTrail is a service that allows for auditing of IAM users within in AWS account.